-Management is co-ordinated at an international level through the RFMO, the Indian Ocean Tuna Commission (IOTC) and the regional fishery body where the Client is based: South East Asian Fisheries Development Centre (SEAFDEC).
+Management is co-ordinated at an international level through the through the RFMO, the Indian Ocean Tuna Commission (IOTC, FAO 57) and the regional fishery body where the Client is based: South East Asian Fisheries Development Centre (SEAFDEC FAO 71).

-SEAFDEC have developed a Regional Plan Of Action (RPOA) in their area (FAO 71) for the sustainable utilisation of neritic tunas including Kawakawa.
-Data on stocks and catch rates appears poor but latest information suggests stocks in the Indian Ocean are at risk of falling below or are below MSY and catch rates (FAO 57) exceed that required to achieve MSY whereas in the Pacific (FAO 71) catch rates are below that required to achieve MSY.
+SEAFDEC have developed a Regional Plan Of Action (RPOA) in their area for the sustainable utilisation of neritic tunas including Kawakawa.
+Data on stocks and catch rates appears poor but latest information suggests Pacific Ocean (FAO 71) catch rates are below that required to achieve MSY.
 Under RPOA-Neritic Tunas advice has been provided on setting TACs to achieve MSY.
+There is considerable uncertainty about stock structure and the estimate of total catches in FAO 71.

-At the Indian Ocean level, IOTC recommend further analysis of the CPUE data should be undertaken in preparation for the next stock assessment so that more traditional approaches for assessing stock status may be used.
-A stock assessment was not undertaken for Kawakawa in 2017; the status is determined (IOTC 2018) on the basis of the 2015 assessment, which used catch data from 1950 to 2013.
+Stocks in the Indian Ocean FAO 57 are at risk of falling below or are below MSY; catch rates exceed that required to achieve MSY.
+IOTC recommend that further analysis of CPUE data should be undertaken in preparation for the next stock assessment so that more traditional approaches for assessing stock status may be used.

+A stock assessment (IOTC) was not undertaken for Kawakawa in 2017; the status (FAO 57) is determined on the basis of the 2015 assessment, which used catch data from 1950 to 2013.
 There is considerable uncertainty about stock structure and the estimate of total catches.
 Only data poor assessments can currently be used (FAO 57).
 Catches between 2014 and 2017 are lower than those estimated in 2013.
 Based on the weight-of-evidence available, the kawakawa stock for the Indian Ocean is classified as not overfished and not subject to overfishing (R1).